2.4GHz RF and Bluetooth Smart solutions for remote controls

 - Ease-of-use– Works 'out-of-the-box' without complex pairing procedures

-- Multi-protocol SoCs - Single chip solutions capable of running more than one protocol on-chip, including Bluetooth low energy and ANT
+- Multi-protocol SoCs - Single chip solutions capable of running more than one protocol on-chip, including Bluetooth Smart (previously called Bluetooth low energy) and ANT

 - Pin compatible SoCs - Drop-in replacement devices across different protocol platforms